ciroiriarte/ciroiriarte.github.io/_posts/2023-10-07-deprecated-gpg-key-in-openbuild-service.md

 # GPG Signature

 To protect the each Linux distribution community, the creators of each package management solution thought about signing the repository contents and packages with GPG keys.
-It was very inteligent and very useful as a basic hygienic measure.
+It was very intelligent and very useful as a basic hygienic/safety measure.

 Such GPG signature functionality is included in OBS.